influxdata/docs-v2/content/influxdb/v2.2/api-guide/tutorials/client-library-starter/nodejs.md

   1. `CONTROL+C` to stop the application.
   2. `npm run dev` to start the application.

-Next.js sets the variables in the `process.env` object--for example:
+Next.js sets variables that you can access in the `process.env` object--for example:

 ```ts
 console.log(process.env.INFLUX_ORG)